purohitdheeraj/Resume/Dheeraj-Purohit.md

   provides valuable feedback for candidates to improve their interview skills.
 PyQt Based Desktop Application
 - [x] **Tech Stack used**: Python, PyQt for UI Development, Matplotlib, Librosa, MLP Classifier

 - Gave a talk on the role of web browsers in digital forensics at the International Conference of Law and Forensic Justice, March 5-6, 2022.
-[My talk on web browsers](https://www.youtube.com/watch?v=xQ1hVL2_2Bg)
+My talk on web browsers: https://www.youtube.com/watch?v=xQ1hVL2_2Bg

 - Awarded 1st prize for presenting a technical paper at the 9th National Conference on the Role of Engineers in Nation Building – 2021 (NCRENB-2021).
-Published Paper: [NLP Based Interview Assessment System](https://www.viva-technology.org/New/IJRI/2021/104.pdf)
+Published Paper: https://www.viva-technology.org/New/IJRI/2021/104.pdf

 ---